1. Jainism was founded by__________.

 Explanation: Many Digambara texts were written in Sanskrit, e.g., works of Kundakunda.

-39. The Shvetambaras preserved their texts mainly in:
+39. The Shvetambaras preserved their texts mainly in__________.

 A) Sanskrit